uppercasee/sorting-visualizer/README.md

 6. Select a sorting algorithm from the dropdown menu.
 7. Click on the "Sort" button to visualize the sorting algorithm.

-# Acknowledgments
-This program was heavily inspired by

 # To-Do:
 1. Merge Sort
 2. Heap Sort
 3. Quick Sort
+4. and others (maybe)

+# Acknowledgments
+This program was heavily inspired by [15 Sorting Algorithms in 6 Minutes](https://youtu.be/kPRA0W1kECg) - [Timo Bingmann](https://www.youtube.com/@TimoBingmann)